hexagon6/wave/README.md

 		* 9 -> 262144 cells might be to much for most CPUs, so by default we use 4 -> 256 fields, this works well even with portable phones

 The matrix canvas is always initiated to have a multiple of 2^2n cells so minimal visual smoothing happens.

+TODO:

+* [ ] Make this whole thing embeddable in webpages (e.g. in this README)
+* [ ] Move algorithms to separate files and provide a plugin structure
+* [ ] Make colors editable in browser
+* [ ] Improve interface for mobile
+* [ ] Make controls component generate a settings object which can be shared somehow

 Enjoy!